Position Title: Inspector/HCV Specialist

 - Accurately completes special projects and miscellaneous assignments with prescribed time frames as required.
 Provides other support assistance and runs errands as needed.

-- Quarterly meeting with landlords involving changes with HUD regulation pertaining to Housing Choice Voucher Program.
+- Attends quarterly meetings with landlords involving changes with HUD regulations pertaining to Housing Choice Voucher Program.

 - Attends and participates in meetings and training as required, which may be out of town and/or require overnight travel.

 - Ensures work area is clean, secure, and well maintained.